 How Condensing Furnaces Work

 A condensing furnace is a kind of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This decreases the extent of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
-It also will take less natural gas to generate the same rate of heat when compared to other types of furnaces.
+This limits the amount of energy wasted, increases energy efficiency and lowers carbon-monoxide emissions.
+It also requires less natural gas to produce the same rate of heat in comparison to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace will depend on the brand, model and other factors.
-In most cases, a condensing furnace should last between 10-20 years with sufficient maintenance and regular service.
-If you don’t schedule routine maintenance, the equipment may not last as long.
+The life span of a condensing furnace is dependent on the brand, model and other factors.
+In most cases, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
+If you put off scheduled maintenance, the unit may not last as long.

-Typically, condensing furnaces are more require a large upfront cost than non-condensing furnaces.
-This is due to their increased efficiency and the additional hardware necessary to capture any wasted heat from its exhaust gases.
-However, the bonus energy savings can help offset the cost of purchase.
-So ultimately, it may be worthwhile investing in a condensing furnace.
+Usually, condensing furnaces are more require a large upfront cost than non-condensing furnaces.
+This is on account of their increased efficiency and the additional components required to capture any wasted heat from its exhaust gases.
+However, the additional energy savings can often recoup the cost of purchase.
+So in the long run, it may be worthwhile investing in a condensing furnace.

 Guide to Variable-Speed Furnaces

-A variable-speed furnace can fine-tune its fan speed based on the heating needs of your home.
-It starts at a slower speed until it detects a drop in temperature and then speeds up to produce more heat.
-This [precise fan is a lot more efficient than standard, single-speed furnaces, as it only utilizes the minimum amount of energy required to heat your home, which subsequently saves money on your utility bills.
+A variable-speed furnace can vary its fan speed to better meet the heating preferences of your home.
+It starts at a slower speed until it detects a drop in temperature and then ramps up to generate more heat.
+This [precise fan is much more efficient than standard, single-speed furnaces, as it only uses the minimum amount of energy required to heat your home, saving you money in the long run.

-A variable-speed furnace doesn’t operate all the time.
-Instead, it runs at different speeds according to the temperature in your home as well as the amount of energy it requires to sustain that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Instead, it runs at different speeds according to the temperature in your East Bernard home as well as the amount of energy it uses to maintain that temperature.

-When sufficient energy is needed to maintain your desired temperature level, the furnace will switch to a higher speed in order to keep up with demand.
-This allows for more efficient heating in your home while also providing quieter operation.
+When sufficient energy is required to maintain your set temperature level, the furnace will switch to a higher speed in order to keep up with demand.
+Doing this will ensure more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces